-The financial statements of Jonah Gas Gathering Company at December 31, 2000 and for the periods June 1, 2000 to December 31, 2000 and January 1, 2000 to May 31, 2000 (Predecessor) incorporated in this prospectus supplement and the accompanying prospectus by reference to the audited historical financial statements included on pages 5 through 14 of TEPPCO Partners, L.P.'s Current Report on Form 8-K/A filed November 9, 2001 have been so incorporated in reliance on the report of PricewaterhouseCoopers LLP, independent accountants, given on the authority of said firm as experts in auditing and accounting.
+The combined financial statements of the Burlington Resources Gathering Inc. Val Verde Gathering and Processing System as of December 31, 2001 and 2000, and for the years then ended incorporated by reference in this prospectus from TEPPCO Partners, L.P.'s Current Report on Form 8-K filed July 2, 2002, as amended by the Current Report on Form 8-K/A filed August 12, 2002, have been audited by PricewaterhouseCoopers LLP, independent accountants, as indicated in their report with respect thereto.
+Such combined financial statements have been so incorporated in reliance on the report of such independent accountants given on the authority of said firm as experts in auditing and accounting.

 TEPPCO PARTNERS, L.P.

 LIMITED PARTNERSHIP UNITS DEBT SECURITIES

 GUARANTEES OF DEBT SECURITIES OF TEPPCO PARTNERS, L.P.
 BY: TE PRODUCTS PIPELINE COMPANY, LIMITED PARTNERSHIP TCTM, L.P.
+TEPPCO MIDSTREAM COMPANIES, L.P.
+JONAH GAS GATHERING COMPANY

-We, TEPPCO Partners, L.P., may from time to time offer and sell limited partnership units and debt securities which may be fully and unconditionally guaranteed by our subsidiaries, TE Products Pipeline Company, Limited Partnership and TCTM, L.P.
+We, TEPPCO Partners, L.P., may from time to time offer and sell limited partnership units and debt securities that may be fully and unconditionally guaranteed by our subsidiaries, TE Products Pipeline Company, Limited Partnership, TCTM, L.P., TEPPCO Midstream Companies, L.P. and Jonah Gas Gathering Company.
 This prospectus describes the general terms of these securities and the general manner in which we will offer the securities.
 The specific terms of any securities we offer will be included in a supplement to this prospectus.
 The prospectus supplement will also describe the specific manner in which we will offer the securities.

 The New York Stock Exchange has listed our limited partnership units under the symbol "TPP."
-On July 26, 2001, the closing price of the limited partnership units on the New York Stock Exchange was \$31.14 per unit.